-Besides a few minor repairs, no significant improvements were made either to the dwelling or tower for many years until 1856, when a new Fresnel lens replaced the old oil lamps and reflectors.
+Besides a few minor repairs, no significant improvements were made either to the dwelling or tower for many years until 1856, when a sixth-order Fresnel lens replaced the old oil lamps and reflectors.

-Following Holbrook, William Newcomb Atwood took charge on April 1, 1865, also at $350 per year.
+When William Newcomb Atwood took charge of the light on April 1, 1865 as the station’s sixth keeper, he received the same $350 annual salary as the first keeper.
 A Wellfleet native, Atwood went to sea as a boy.
-In the 19th century it was common for boys as young as twelve years old to go to sea, frequently as a cook.
+In the nineteenth century, it was common for boys as young as twelve years old to go to sea, frequently as a cook.
 After Atwood lost his arm during the Civil War at the Battle of Fredericksburg, he returned home and married Sarah Cleverly in 1863.
 No longer able to work aboard ships, he was given the post of keeper at Mayo’s Beach as compensation for his patriotic sacrifice.
 In 1876, his annual salary was increased to $500.

 Despite the hardships of living at Mayo’s Beach, Sarah Atwood supported her family there for twenty-six years, until she resigned on May 7, 1891 and moved to East Commercial Street.
 At that point, James Smith assumed the role of keeper.
 In 1907, a brick oil house was added to store the volatile kerosene then used in the lantern.